JuanCampbsi/dt_money/README.md

  dtmoney
 </h1>
 </p>

-### 🛠  Descrição
+🛠 Description
 </br>

-O projeto tem como o objetivo cadastrar entradas e saídas, e controlar o total dos valores.
+The project aims to register income and expenses and keep track of the total balance.

-## Preview 📱
+Preview 📱
-Interface do usuário.
+User Interface.
 </br>

 <p align="center">